Dubai Project Cancelled? RERA Law & Your 100% Deposit Refund Rights

 Special Tribunal

-*Eligibility depends on official cancellation status and construction progress.
+*Refund eligibility depends on official cancellation status and construction progress.

 Understanding RERA Law No. 8 of 2007